dannuke/Magnetic-Sensor/README.md

 # Magnetic-Sensor
-code can  be used on the Arduino Uno or Mega Ardiuno
+code can  be used on the Arduino Uno or Mega Arduino